spf13/cobra/site/content/completions/_index.md

 ## fish completions

-Cobra supports native fish completions generated from the root `cobra.Command`.
+Cobra supports native fish completions generated from the root `kcli.Command`.
 You can use the `command.GenFishCompletion()` or `command.GenFishCompletionFile()` functions.
 You must provide these functions with a parameter indicating if the completions should be annotated with a description; Cobra will provide the description automatically based on usage information.
 You can choose to make this option configurable by your users.
 ```
 # With descriptions
 $ helm s[tab]